sfigg/commercialization-public/customize/desktop/windows-updates-during-oobe.md

 ---
 # Windows updates during OOBE

-Critical driver updates, and critical Windows zero-day patch (ZDP) updates, will begin downloading automatically during OOBE as soon as the user has [connected to a network](connect-to-network.md).
-The user can't opt-out of these critical updates, as they are required for the device to operate.
+Critical driver updates, and critical Windows zero-day patch (ZDP) updates, will begin downloading automatically during OOBE as soon as the user has [Connected to a network](connect-to-network.md).
+The user can't opt-out of these critical updates as they are required for the device to operate.

 A user can choose to download non-critical Windows updates at the end of OOBE.
 If a newer version of Windows is available than the version that shipped with the device, the user will see the **Your PC has an update waiting** page.